MN-21/Sobel-Gradient-MLP/README.md

 Results are for MNIST and EMNIST Letters only.

 License
-This repository is licensed under the MIT License.
+This repository is licensed under the Apache License 2.0.
 See LICENSE.

 Contact
 Azam Nouri — azamnouri2024@gmail.com